Jkierem/jazzi/API.md

 // "Maybe m" means "m" is of type Maybe
 // "match" is a method called on a "Maybe" object and
 // "m a" is a Maybe of a type "a"
-// "c m a" is Cases of a Maybe of a type "a"
+// "c (m a)" is Cases of a Maybe of a type "a"
 // "*" just means "any type"
 ```